 - Using a firm mattress with a foam pad on top can help distribute body weight to avoid laying awkwardly during sleep.

 Some easy first pass treatment options for joint pain:

 - Anti-inflammatory medications like aspirin or ibuprofen.
-If you are considering acetaminophen, it is a good pain reliever, but does not reduce inflammation.
+If you are considering acetaminophen, it is a good pain reliever but does not reduce inflammation.

 Joint supplements and testosterone

-Outside of diet, TRT, and hormonal balance there are several supplements that can help reduce joint pain.
+Outside of diet, TRT, and hormonal balance, there are several supplements that can help reduce joint pain.

 These same studies show glucosamine as an effective treatment option for arthritis.
 Glucosamine is an amino acid that is essential for the synthesis of glycosylated proteins and lipids.
-Without getting too technical, there are proteins and lipids within cartilage that thrives on glucosamine especially in intervertebral disc and synovial fluid
+Without getting too technical, there are proteins and lipids within cartilage that thrives on glucosamine especially in the intervertebral disc and synovial fluid.

 Turmeric is an anti-inflammatory herb that has been used for many years to ease joint stiffness, pain, swelling, and discomfort along with supporting overall health in many ways.
 While not fully backed by medical researchers, the alternative world stands behind the herb as a viable treatment option.